-Aetna considers hysteroscopic tubal sterilization/transcervical sterilization (e.g., the Essure Micro-Insert and the Adiana Permanent Contraception System) experimental and investigational for all other indications (e.g., hydrosalpinx) because its effectiveness for indications other than the one listed above has not been established.
+Aetna considers hysteroscopic tubal sterilization/transcervical sterilization systems (e.g., the Essure Micro-Insert and the Adiana Permanent Contraception System) experimental and investigational for all other indications (e.g., hydrosalpinx, in vitro fertilization) because its effectiveness for indications other than the one listed above has not been established.

 Contraindications to hysteroscopic tubal sterilization/transcervical sterilization are presented as an appendix to the background section.

 Aetna considers the following procedures medically necessary for tubal ligation sterilization: